serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort..BaseBinding.list"></a>

 ##### `BaseBinding.list()` ⇒ <code>Promise</code>
 Retrieves a list of available serial ports with metadata.
-The `comName` must be guaranteed and all the other fields should be undefined if they are unavailable.
+The `comName` must be guaranteed, and all other fields should be undefined if unavailable.
 The `comName` is either the path or an identifier (eg `COM1`) used to open the serialport.

 **Kind**: static method of [<code>BaseBinding</code>](#module_serialport--SerialPort..BaseBinding)
 **Returns**: <code>Promise</code> - resolves to an array of port [info objects](#module_serialport--SerialPort.list).